 The term "professional growth" refers to the process by which an employee gains new skills, experiences, and knowledge that allows them to progress in their career.
 And, as it turns out, providing professional development opportunities isn’t just good for your people—it’s also good for business.

-Countless studies show that investing in the development of employees leads to improved retention, engagement, and productivity.
+Countless studies show that investing in professional development for employees leads to improved retention, engagement, and productivity.
 And a focus on learning is one of the top drivers of a great work culture.
 Our own research shows that meaningful growth is also intrinsically linked to workplace connection, which is essential:

 “Connection plays a critical role in how satisfied employees feel at work and how likely they are to stay at their current organization.
 Overall, 58% of employees say that they would consider leaving their current job if they didn’t feel connected at work.”